Please note that the Electronic Monitoring Conference 2020 is postponed to May 2021 due to the COVID-19.

 Accommodation and conference venue

 Accommodation is not included in the conference fee, but CEP can recommend the Scandic Grand Marina hotel for your stay.
-A promotional code for a reduced price will be available soon.
+Please use the following promotional link for booking at the conditions of the conference room rate – https://www.scandichotels.com/grandmarina?bookingcode=BCEP090521.
+Room reservations can be made until 25 April 2021.

 If you make your booking via the website of the Scandic Grand Marina Hotel, go to the box ‘BOOK’ in the right corner of the window and choose the right dates and number of persons.
 After that, click on see rooms and prices and you will be able choose the room by clicking on book.
 Next you will be able to continue by filling out the requested information and the booking is ready.